google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 ![Variant_009 single result reduction panel](images/screenshot-single-result-bad-image-reduction.png)

 From the single result page,
-click the "Reduce Result" button to reveal the reduction panel.
+click the "Reduce Result" button to reveal the reduction panel, as shown in the above screenshot.
 From here,
 we can queue a reduction of the variant shader to find a smaller, simpler shader